jnsmalm/pixi3d/README.md

 For developing new features or fixing bugs, use *serve/src/index.js* with `npm start`.

 ## Tests
-Automatic tests can run both using Puppeteer (Headless Chrome) or on a specific device/browser.
+Automatic tests can run both using Puppeteer (Headless Chrome) and on a specific device/browser.
 Run command `npm test` to execute tests using Puppeteer or start local web server with `npm run test:browser` and go to http://localhost:8080/.
+Before running tests, build using `npm run build`.

 ## Building
 Build to *dist* folder with `npm run build`.